 Call the Cops

-In the last year, Alcohoot released an affordable, compact breathalyzer that measures your blood alcohol content with the help of your smartphone.
-For $99, the device attaches to your phone and you don’t have to do the inaccurate math on your weight and your alcohol consumption.
+BACTrack has an affordable, compact breathalyzer that measures your blood alcohol content with the help of your smartphone or Apple Watch.
+For as little as $49, the device pairs to your phone and you don’t have to do the inaccurate math on your weight and your alcohol consumption.

 Take Public Transportation

-Despite all the issues last winter in Boston, public transportation is a viable option in most American cities, whether it’s by train, boat, subway or bus.
+Public transportation is still a viable option in most American cities, whether it’s by train, boat, subway or bus.
 Most major metropolises offer some kind of free or reduced late night service on public transportation during New Year’s Eve.

 Get a Free Ride

 Private businesses, public agencies, advocacy groups and even beer brewers in many areas across the country are joining forces to offer free rides on New Year’s Eve.
-In Minnesota, for example, beer distributor J.J.
-Taylor teamed up with Miller Lite to offer free rides on the Metro Transit system this year.
+In D.C., for example, the Washington Regional Alcohol Program has a SoberRide program for New Year’s Eve designed to get you home safely, and for free.

 Call a Lawyer